hodades/AI_Facial_Recognition_System/README.md

 I am a Master's student in **Data & AI applied to business** in Paris, and I am very interested in **Data Science**.

-To practice working on **Data Science projects**, my colleague **Hoda Dades** and I designed an **attendance system based on facial recognition**.
-This is my **first project** in Data Science and Machine Learning, so it's quite basic.
+To practice working on **Data Science projects**, I designed an **attendance system based on facial recognition** so it's quite basic.
 However, I have learned a lot, and it took many hours of work—but I really enjoyed it!

 ## How It Works